mblarsen/browser-acl/README.md

 Override this function if your models do not match this approach.

-E.g. say that you are using plain data objects with a type property to indicate the "class" of the object.
+E.g. say that you are using plain data objects with a type property to indicate the type of the object.

 ```javascript
   acl.subjectMapper = s => typeof s === 'string' ? s : s.type